oracle/terraform-provider-oci/website/docs/d/file_storage_snapshots.html.markdown

 The following attributes are exported:

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
+* `exclusive_bytes` - Bytes referenced only by this snapshot; deducted from compartment usage immediately upon deletion.
 * `expiration_time` - The time when this snapshot will be deleted.
 * `file_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the file system from which the snapshot was created.
 * `filesystem_snapshot_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the file system snapshot policy that created this snapshot.